vxcute/binpack/README.md

 # binpack

-a golang package for packing and unpacking structs. usefull for parsing network protocols and file formats.
+a golang package for packing and unpacking structs. usefull for parsing network protocols and file formats, its still in development and has some limitations, for examples it doesn't support fields of struct types and pointer types but I will add them soon.

 Example:

     ```go
     package main

+    import (
-    import "github.com/vxcute/binpack"
+        "github.com/vxcute/binpack"
+        "log"
+        "fmt"
+    )

     type User struct {
         Name string